IEEE-NITK/DeepNLP/Project-Code/word2vec/README.md

 ## Things to be taken care of if integrated to the main bot

  The current code is in python2.
 All the print statements have to be changed while migrating to python3.
-Rest should be compatile but proper checks have to be made first before integrationg.
+Rest should be compatible but proper checks have to be made first before integrationg.

 ## Sentiment Analysis
 To test the sebtiment Analysis model